alinaqi/gpt-newspaper-podcast/README.md

 ## 🔍 Overview

-GPT Newspaper consists of six specialized sub-agents in LangChain's new [LangGraph Library](https://github.com/langchain-ai/langgraph):
+GPT Newspaper consists of seven specialized sub-agents in LangChain's new [LangGraph Library](https://github.com/langchain-ai/langgraph):

 1. **Search Agent**: Scours the web for the latest and most relevant news using Perplexity AI's powerful search capabilities.
 2. **Curator Agent**: Filters and selects news based on user-defined preferences and interests.